Gull Management in Inverness City Centre

 Businesses play a key role in reducing urban gull problems.
 To help:

-If you encounter any gull nuisance issues in Inverness City Centre please report them via our survey which can be accessed by scanning the QR code below or via www.surveymonkey.com/r/GULLS.
-The information gathered will help to support our future gull management programme (subject to funding).
+If you encounter any gull nuisance issues in Inverness City Centre please report them via the Highland Council survey which can be accessed via www.surveymonkey.com.

 For concerns about environmental health issues, please contact Highland Council’s Environmental Health team: 📞 01349 886606